Concerned about ARFID? Take our free screener

 The three subtypes of ARFID

 • Selective eating due to sensory sensitivity.
 This presentation is driven by intense aversions to or strong preferences for certain textures, colors, smells, and tastes.
 This high level of sensitivity is common among individuals who are on the autism spectrum, but can also be present in those who are not.
 People with this ARFID presentation have a very limited number of foods they feel safe eating.
-Often, pre-packaged foods from a specific brand or items from a particular fast food restaurant are the only acceptable foods, as they are consistent, predictable, and easy to eat.
+Often, pre-packaged foods from a specific brand or items from a particular fast food restaurant are the only acceptable foods, as they tend to be consistent, predictable, and easy to eat.

-Symptoms of ARFID in children and teens
+Symptoms of ARFID

 Physical symptoms

-• Low weight or weight loss, (or, for growing kids, faltering growth)
+• Low weight or noticeable weight loss

 • Nutritional deficiencies